Everlane/jblazer/README.md

 # Jblazer

 Jblazer is a (work in progress) API-compatible, drop-in-replacement for Rails' [Jbuilder].
-It aims to provide greater performance and extensibility by serializing JSON structures itself.
+It aims to provide greater performance and extensibility by writing JSON structures to output itself.
 In contrast, Jbuilder builds a tree of arrays/hashes/etc. before [passing that off] to MultiJson.

 [Jbuilder]: https://github.com/rails/jbuilder
 [passing that off]: https://github.com/rails/jbuilder/blob/c0cb50346806f7254a836b14afb5420e077c1c6f/lib/jbuilder.rb#L248-L251